Flying to My Home

 "Flying to My Home" is a song written by Paul McCartney.
 It was released as the B-side to the "My Brave Face" single from the album Flowers in the Dirt.
-The song ended up being placed into the Paul McCartney lyrics book titled Blackbird Singing numerous years following its initial release.
+The song ended up being placed in the Paul McCartney lyrics book titled Blackbird Singing numerous years following its initial release.
 The song is available on the 1993 remastered CD version of Flowers in the Dirt.
 It was also included on The 7" Singles Box in 2022.